Starting in the village of Embsay, just south of Skipton, we

 pretty area designated as a Site of Special Scientific Interest due

-to the dramatic Craven Fault that runs in view of the railway.
+to the dramatic Craven Fault that runs in view of the railroad.

 From here our journey continues past delightfully rural